 Because message sticks are so diverse, they cannot easily be identified on the basis of visual characteristics alone.
 They can be very short, very long, flat, convex, cylindrical, notched, painted, feathered or burned.
 They can also be subtly repurposed from other objects such as spearthrowers or digging sticks.

-Words for ‘message stick’ survive, in record form, in at least 87 Australian languages.
+Words for ‘message stick’ survive, in record form or living usage, in at least 87 Australian languages.
 This Indigenous lexical evidence is critical when it comes to distinguishing message sticks from other objects that are classified differently.

 Message sticks go by various names in English and Aboriginal English.
 ‘Message stick’ is the most common but in the Top End ‘letterstick’ is preferred.
 An archaic English term is ‘yabber stick’, not to be confused with ‘paper yabber’, a term that some Aboriginal messengers applied to pen-on-paper letters.
 In German commentaries it is a Zeichenstab (literally ‘sign stick’) or a Botenstab (‘message stick’).
 In Italian sources it is bastone messagio (‘message stick’) and in French bâton parlant (‘talking stick’).